Andrianarimanana/Aretim-po_Heart_Disease_Prediction/README.md

 The porpuse of this project is a machine learning focused on assessing the risk of heart disease!
 This repository encompasses a comprehensive workflow to compare three Machine Learning models.
 It includes data preprocessing, model training, performance evaluation, and deployment-ready insights to aid in predicting heart disease risk efficiently and accurately.

+## Problem Statement
+Heart disease is one of the leading causes of death worldwide, and early risk assessment is crucial for timely intervention and prevention.
+However, identifying individuals at risk often relies on manual evaluations and traditional diagnostic methods, which can be time-consuming and inconsistent.
+The lack of accessible, efficient, and accurate risk prediction tools hampers the ability of healthcare professionals to prioritize and personalize patient care.

+## Project Objectives
+1. **Develop a Machine Learning Model:** Create a system capable of accurately predicting the risk of heart disease using structured health data.
+2. **Compare Model Performance:** Evaluate and compare the efficiency and accuracy of three Machine Learning models to identify the most suitable one for deployment.
+3. **Optimize Data Handling:** Implement robust data preprocessing techniques to ensure high-quality inputs for model training.
+4. **Generate Actionable Insights:** Provide clear, deployment-ready insights to support healthcare professionals in risk assessment and decision-making.
+5. **Improve Healthcare Accessibility:** Enable faster, scalable, and reliable heart disease risk predictions for diverse populations.
+6. **Deploy the Model:**
+   - Initially deploy the model locally using Flask in a Docker container.
+   - Plan for future deployment in the cloud to ensure scalability and accessibility for a wider audience.

+## Purpose
+The purpose of this project is to harness the power of Machine Learning to assess the risk of heart disease.
+This repository encompasses a comprehensive workflow, including:
+- Data preprocessing
+- Model training
+- Performance evaluation
+- Deployment-ready insights

+These steps aim to aid in predicting heart disease risk efficiently and accurately, contributing to improved healthcare outcomes.

 ## Dataset